-This also means you’re likely hitting the gym on a regular basis as well, lifting the heavy weights and challenging your body.
+This also means you’re likely hitting the gym regularly as well, lifting heavy weights and challenging your body.

 Collagen can help!

-One of the primary benefits that it provides is tendon and joint support, so this may allow you to work harder in the gym, lifting more and seeing better overall progress.
+One of the primary benefits that it provides is tendon and joint support.
+This may allow you to work harder in the gym, lifting more and seeing better overall progress.

-In addition to providing benefits to your joint health, collagen is also going to be very important for helping to combat aging, keeping your energy maximized, and recovering after your workout sessions.
+In addition to benefiting joint health, collagen is also very important for helping to combat aging, maximizing energy, and recovering after your workout sessions.